 The UNCG Speech and Hearing Center offers professional services for evaluation and treatment of speech, language, and hearing disorders and communication differences for people across the lifespan.
 Services are open to UNCG students, faculty and staff, as well as to the community at large.
 Instruction is also offered to persons who are proficient in spoken English, but wish to modify foreign accents or regional dialects.
 The Center serves as a training facility for graduate students in the Department of Communication Sciences and Disorders in the School of Health and Human Sciences.
 The student clinicians work with clients under the direct supervision of UNCG faculty members who hold the Certificate of Clinical Competence (CCC) from the American Speech-Language Hearing Association and North Carolina licensure in Speech-Language Pathology or Audiology.
-Visit us on Facebook
+Visit us at Facebook and Google+

 The UNCG Speech and Hearing Center is located on the third floor of the Ferguson Building on the campus of The University of North Carolina at Greensboro.
 Our physical address is 524 Highland Avenue, Greensboro, NC 27412.
 Clinic parking is conveniently located adjacent to the Ferguson Building.